Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Methods

-Still, a model for the exposure error mechanism $\Pr(X\mid X^*,Z)$ is needed to estimate the analysis model parameters since $X$ is only observed for the subset of validated patients.
-Since the exposure $X$, representing the patient's ALI, is bounded between zero and one (inclusive), there are not many flexible, parametric choices to model the distribution of $X$ given ($X^*, Z$).
-Thus, a nonparametric estimator is preferable, allowing the validated exposure $X$ to take on any values and arbitrarily depend on $X^*$ and $Z$.
+A model for $\Pr(X\mid X^*,Z)$ is needed to estimate $\bbeta$ from \eqref{od_ll2}, since $X$ is only observed for validated patients.
+Since $X\in[0,1]$, there are not many flexible, parametric choices to model this conditional distribution.
+A nonparametric estimator is preferable, allowing $X$ to take on any values and arbitrarily depend on ($X^*$, $Z$).

-Lotspeich et al. (2022) \cite{lotspeichetal2022} proposed a semiparametric approach to logistic regression with outcome and exposure errors, which nonparametrically (i.e., without assuming a particular distribution or structure) estimates the exposure error mechanism as described.
-The current setting is a special case with only exposure error, and a brief outline is provided in the Supplemental Materials.
-For full technical details on the semiparametric sieve maximum likelihood estimators (SMLEs), see Lotspeich et al. (2022) \cite{lotspeichetal2022}.
+Lotspeich et al. (2022) \cite{lotspeichetal2022} proposed semiparametric sieve maximum likelihood estimators (SMLEs) for logistic regression with outcome and exposure errors.
+They nonparametrically handle the exposure error mechanism as described.
+A brief outline of how to adapt the SMLEs for exposure error only is provided in the Supplemental Materials.
+The \textit{logiSieve} package contains R functions to fit this model \cite{logiSieve}.